scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### COMMIT

-`COMMIT` command commits the current transaction.
+The `COMMIT` command commits the current transaction.

 #### Grammar